Moroccan citron: Graft free

-Grafted citrons are not kosher for ritual use on the biblical Jewish holiday Sukkot, according to Jewish religious laws, (halakha), and some prefer to search for etrog citrons none of whose ancestors had been grafted.
+Citrons grown by grafting onto another citrus species are not kosher for ritual use on the biblical Jewish holiday Sukkot, according to most interpretations of Jewish religious laws, (halakha).
+Some adherents prefer to search for etrog citrons none of whose ancestors had been grafted.

 In 1995, professor Eliezer E. Goldschmidt together with a delegation of rabbis were hired by rabbi Yosef Shalom Eliashiv of Jerusalem, Israel, to check out if Morocco is still in the same state of kashrut, and if any grafted etrog is to be found over there.
 Goldschmidt asked the Moroccan professor of horticulture, namely Mohamed El-Otmani from Agadir, to assist.

 Berber peasants climbing up the steep mountain at the way to their orchards.

-All together they climbed up the Anti-Atlas canyon where the local Berbers have been cultivating the Moroccan citron for many centuries, and they were very impressed from the old tradition which is practiced there, finding not one grafted citron tree.
+All together they climbed up the Anti-Atlas canyon, where the local Berbers have been cultivating the Moroccan citron for centuries, and they were impressed by the old tradition which is practiced there, finding not one grafted citron tree.

-The delegation presented their finding to Eliashiv, who was very happy about the information that the Moroccan wilderness still presents the unbroken lineage, of a non-grafted etrog.
+The delegation presented their findings to Eliashiv, who was very happy about the information that the Moroccan wilderness still presents the unbroken lineage, of a non-grafted etrog.